Ski and snowboard tour inland Antarctica with Mark

 Carve first tracks on pristine slopes with unparalleled views in all directions.
 Explore some of Antarctica’s most spectacular and remote ski and snowboard terrain deep within the Heritage Range of the Ellsworth Mountains in Central Antarctica, hundreds of kilometres from the coast line.
 Fly down to Antarctica in the Russian Illusion Jet and lane on the famous blue ice runway then spend almost two weeks ski touring inland Antarctica.
 The touring is in scenic canyons, on silky smooth mountain faces and wide-open valleys.
 Boot-top cold powder, isolation and maybe even a first descent are all on offer….

 I am just starting to offer this trip after going to guide Mount Vinson several times for Adventure Consultants.
 Union Glacier is SUCH an amazing place to visit and ALE have made it extremely comfortable and it allows fantastic access to some great skiing.
 In 2017/18 I crossed Antarctica with kites and skis and spotted some amazing areas with fantastic snow cover that was begging for some ski touring tracks in it.
 Much of Antarctica is a desert, and it hardly ever snows.
 But I was blown away by some very specific areas with great snow, limited crevasses and awesome terrain.

-2019 Departure is December 18 from Punta Arenas, Chile.
+2020 Departure is in December from Punta Arenas, Chile.

 Day 1.
 Meet in Punta Arenas, gear checks and welcome brief.

 Day 2.
 Fly to Union Glacier camp.

 Day 5 to 7.
 Ski tour up Connell Canyon to head of Horseshoe Valley, down Henderson glacier.